CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 1. [x] Fix "No fail" transaction in: Starknet-ERC20-Deployer/src/tabs/deploy/hooks/useDeploymentEffect.ts-deploymentData function. (useDeploymentEffect.ts)
 2. [ ] Fix Deploy route in app.jsx.
 (App.jsx)
 3. [ ] Page refresh returns tab styles to the deploy tab but stays on the same page.
+4. [ ] Fix Files in the public directory are served at the root path.
+Instead of /public/tempIcon.png, use /tempIcon.png.

 ### Security and Warnings
 1. [ ] Fix security vulnerabilities. (package.json)